Representative of the member organisations elect the eight to eleven board members in the annual general assembly.

 - is composed of representatives of member organisations with a balance of regions, gender, perpetrator and victim organisations,

 The board officers (chair, secretary, treasurer) are elected by the board members.
-Additionally, the association has a vice chair as representative of WAVE (Women against violence in Europe).
-These four officers are responsible for the financial and administrative monitoring and the preparation of board and general meetings.
+These officers are responsible for the financial and administrative monitoring and the preparation of board and general meetings.
 They have monthly telephone conferences and from time to time additional preparatory meetings.